alicerunsonfedora/playgrounds-necessity-government/OBJECTIVES.md

 - [ ] Create a playground book with the **Puzzle World** template that imitates real scenarios in government
 - [ ] Use the puzzle worlds to demonstrate the importance of having the particular branch/aspect of government
   - [ ] If applicable, find real-life scenarios to imitate, such as Supreme Court cases, Congressional meetings, etc.

+## Copyright Credits
+Assignment and objective questions assigned and created by Mr. Silva @ DMS.